erdihu/CongestionTaxWithAkka/README.md

 - [ ] Add external database for saving the data.
 Right now the data stays in-memory for each vehicle (actor).
 - [ ] Import vehicle list from an another source, such as external systems, databases, cache etc. Right now the user has to manually register the vehicle before registering the passages.
 This is required since the congestion tax calculation is not only based on passage times, but also on vehicle types.
 - [ ] Add more endpoints to query data.
 Right now it is only possible to query for a single day.
 It would be nice to have an endpoint where the total tax for an entire month is returned.
-However, this is trivial for the purpose of this excersize.
+However, this is trivial for the purpose of this exercise.
 - [ ] Add memoization for day tax.
 Right now the day tax is recalculated after each passage and then is updated in an in-memory dictionary.
 Although this won't create any problems for small amounts of passages, it will affect if the passage history is rather huge.
 If the current grouped intervals (see GoteborgTrangselskattCalculator.cs) with their respective prices is cached, the performance can be increased.
 - [ ] Input validation in Web API layer.
 Right now there's no input validation in the API layer.
 - [ ] Better logging.
 The console application shows logs for each operation but other assemblies do not have any logging at all.